infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 ---

-### Sensory characteristics
+### Sensory characteristics (WCAG 1.3.3 - Level A)

+Instructions for using content should avoid relying exclusively on sensory characteristics such as shape, color, size, visual position, orientation, or sound cues.
+Instead, ensure they include descriptive text or additional indicators that make the content understandable to users of all abilities.

-*This guideline covers point 1.3.3 Sensory characteristics - Level A of the WCAG standard.*
+> This guideline covers _1.3.3 Sensory characteristics - Level A of the WCAG standard._

 :white_check_mark: **Success criteria**

-The content provided in your app must be easily understandable to all users.
-That is why it is recommended to use cues or symbols rather than colors to distinguish different views and different actions that those views provide.
-That way, users with color vision deficiencies could also easily understand the whole UI.
+To ensure our app is fully accessible to all users, we should avoid relying on a single characteristic to display elements on the screen.

+**Example:**

+If the action on the screen depends on the button of a particular shape (e.g., "To submit the form press on the round button"), it is recommended to provide additional cues about the button's purpose.
+That way, users with visual impairments will be able to understand the button's purpose even if they can't see its shape.

 :no_entry_sign: **Failure criteria**

-- An important difference between elements is stressed only with colors.
+- Designing elements that are hard to distinguish and rely on only one characteristic to be visible on the screen.

+_Important to note is that this guideline primarily depends on accessible design._

 ---